Angela Fang

 Research

-Social cognition is a broad umbrella term encompassing myriad facets of processing social and emotional information, including emotion recognition, attention to social cues, interpretations of social situations, mentalizing (perspective taking), and prospection.
-Understanding the neurobiological mechanisms underlying the perception, interpretation, and memory of social information may pave the way toward more precise models of psychological illness, illness classification, and targeted intervention.
-I have been interested in maladaptive aspects of social cognition in two pathologies characterized by pervasive patterns of social avoidance: social anxiety disorder and body dysmorphic disorder.
-These processes may be mediated by changes within the default mode network and the oxytocin system, either independently or jointly.
-As Director of the Center of Neuroscience, Neuroendocrinology, and Clinical Translation (CoNNeCTLab), I employ brain connectivity techniques (e.g., resting state functional connectivity MRI), in combination with traditional experimental paradigms across clinical psychological science, social/cognitive psychology, and neuroscience to investigate the following key questions: (1) What are the neurobiological contributions to maladaptive social information processing in disorders characterized by severe social avoidance?
-(2) What is the predictive utility of these neurobiological mechanisms in revealing one’s expected course of illness or treatment response?
+Understanding the neurobiological mechanisms underlying the perception, interpretation, and memory of social information may help explain why certain triggers in one's social environment (e.g. faces) have such strong personal relevance for individuals with certain psychiatric disorders.
+I have been interested in understanding aberrant social cognition in two social fear-based pathologies, social anxiety disorder and body dysmorphic disorder, which may be mediated by changes within the default mode network and the oxytocin system, either independently or jointly.
+As Director of the Center of Neuroscience, Neuroendocrinology, and Clinical Translation (CoNNeCTLab), I employ brain connectivity techniques (e.g., resting state functional connectivity MRI), experimental paradigms commonly used in clinical psychological science and social cognitive affective neuroscience, as well as pharmacologic administration, to investigate the following key questions: (1) What are the neurobiological contributions to maladaptive social information processing in social fear-based disorders?
+(2) What is the predictive utility of the neurobiological correlates of aberrant social cognition in revealing one’s expected course of illness or treatment response?
 (3) Can these neurobiological mechanisms be manipulated through targeted neuromodulation strategies (e.g., intranasal oxytocin)?

 Representative publications: